 E. Let it go OR

-F. Experience frustration, apathy, anger, hopelessness, anxious, &/or resentment.
+F. You will experience frustration, apathy, anger, hopelessness, anxious, and/or resentment.

 Take action or let it go, depending on your ability to control or influence.
-Otherwise you’re left with option F, which is, as Eckhart Tolle says, “All else is madness.”
+Otherwise you are left with option F, which Eckhart Tolle rephrases as, “All else is madness.”